swiftlang/swift-evolution/proposals/nnnn-implicit-raw-bitwise-conversion.md

 ### Workarounds for common cases

-Users can silence the warning using an explicit conversion, such as `withUnsafePointer`, `withUnsafeBytes`, or `Unamanged.toOpaque()` as follows.
+Users can silence the warning using an explicit conversion, such as `withUnsafePointer`, `withUnsafeMutablePointer`, `withUnsafeBytes`, `withUnsafeMutableBytes`, or `Unmanaged.toOpaque()` as follows.
 Note that these are all extremely dangerous use cases that are not generally supported, but they will work in practice under specific conditions.
 Those conditions are out of scope for this proposal, but they are the same regardless of whether the code relies on implicit conversion or uses the explicit conversions below...

 To pass the address of an internal stored property through an opaque pointer (unsupported but not uncommon):